tom-seddon/b2/doc/Debug-version.md

 address in the `Address` field to visit that address.

 The disassembly window will make a stab at guessing effective addresses, when not statically obvious.
-It guesses based on the current state of the system, trying to take paging overrides into account, and are for advisory purposes only.
+Its guesses are based on the current state of the system, trying to take paging overrides into account, and are for advisory purposes only.